 4. Dry Mounting

 Our skills and services are wide ranging, including framing up to museum level if the artwork warrants this.
-We can frame pretty much anything including memorabilia, medals, coins, needlework, textiles and fabrics, oils on board or canvas, photographs, watercolours, charcoals and pastels.
+We can frame pretty much anything including memorabilia, medals, coins, needlework, textiles, tapestries, and fabrics, oils on board or canvas, photographs, watercolours, charcoals, and pastels.

-There are five levels of framing which use different qualities of materials and framing techniques.
+There are five levels of picture framing which use different qualities of materials and framing techniques.

 As this affects the cost and, more importantly, the level of protection and conservation for the artwork, a brief description of each is given below for your guidance.